Coskon/coskmusicbot/README.md

 # Coskquin: Cosk Music Bot
-A *(probably not well made)* music bot for discord, made in python.
-You can modify it for your own purposes, but it wasn't originally meant to be published so it's messy, if you want something to be added you may open an issue with a feature request.
+A music bot for discord made in python.
+If you want something to be added you may open an issue with a feature request.

 ---

 ### Pre release: v0.9.1-pre
 Added custom playlists.

 Close to full release, only lacking a revamp on the embeds + minor fixes and additions.

 `help` needs to be updated with all the commands and info too.

 ## Features